-Update to Pub-2010 public sector mortality tables.
+Mortality Rates (pre-retirement, post- retirement healthy, and disabled) Update to Pub-2010 public sector mortality tables.
 Increased disability life expectancy.
-For future mortality improvements, replace load with a modified Mortality Improvement Scale MP- 2020
+For future mortality improvements, replace load with a modified Mortality Improvement Scale MP-2020

-Adjusted rates to better fit experience and changed final retirement age from 65 to 70
+Retirement Rates Adjusted rates to better fit experience and changed final retirement age from 65 to 70

-Decreased rates and changed from rates based on age and service to rates based on service only to better fit experience and to be more consistent with Locals Top 10 Hazardous Duty
+Withdrawal Rates Decreased rates and changed from rates based on age and service to rates based on service only to better fit experience and to be more consistent with Locals Top 10 Hazardous Duty

-No change
+Disability Rates No change

-No change
+Salary Scale No change

-No change
+Line of Duty Disability No change

-No change
+Discount Rate No change